steipete/homebrew-tap/README.md

-# steipete's Homebrew Tap 🍺
+# steipete's Homebrew Tap 🍺 - Brew tap for shipping my CLI tools fast

 This is the official Homebrew tap for steipete's tools and utilities.